-Author: Rod Fisher, Andrew Ormston
+Author: Rod Fisher in cooperation with Andrew Ormston

 The United Kingdom is made up of four nations - England, Wales, Scotland and Northern Ireland, each with its own distinct culture and history.
 Three of these - England, Wales and Scotland - together make up Great Britain.
 The population of England is significantly higher than the three other nations combined.

 Although there had been ad hoc legislation governing, for example, museums and libraries in the 19th and first 40 years of the 20th centuries, the present UK funding system has its origins in the 1940s; the international political climate at the time initiated a debate on whether there was a role for government in funding the arts as an expression of a free and democratic society.
 From this recognition sprang, in 1940, the first national body to support the arts, the Council for the Encouragement of Music and the Arts (CEMA).
 This Council spent both charitable and public funds on the arts, eventually under the chairmanship of the great economist, John Maynard Keynes.
 His vision of state support for the arts was largely responsible for ensuring that CEMA evolved in 1946 into the Arts Council of Great Britain, still considered to be the first arts agency in the world to distribute government funds at "arm's-length" from politicians.
 Keynes believed that the Arts Council would only have a temporary existence during the rebuilding of cultural life in the aftermath of the Second World War.
 Nevertheless, consciously or otherwise, what had taken place was a tacit recognition by government that it had a role to play in supporting the arts.